Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 1. OCD follows a specific pattern

-OCD typically follows a structured cycle: intrusive thought (obsession) → Intense anxiety → compulsion to neutralize the fear → temporary relief.
+OCD typically follows a structured cycle: intrusive thought (obsession) → intense anxiety → compulsion to neutralize the fear → temporary relief.

 2. Compulsions are central to OCD